Bangladesh Collaborators (Special Tribunals) Order, 1972: Legal problems

 On the other hand, this law had a provision in its section 7 which stated that the conviction against the criminals will come in effect only if the Officer in Charge of the Police of that particular area certify that as an offence.
-According to the act, No cases can be filed in the tribunal if the Officer in Charge defies.
+According to the Order, No cases can be filed in the tribunal if the Officer in Charge defies.

-Many police officers took the side of the Pakistani Government during the Bangladesh Liberation War.
+Many police officers took the side of the Pakistani Government during the Bangladesh liiberation war.
 And most of the families of the collaborators were enough solvent to pay a good margin to police officers.
 So police officers were not enough conscious about these cases.
 Another defect was that the act gave the convicts an opportunity to appeal against the verdict while the victims were not given such opportunity.